gebn/bmc_exporter/README.md

 ## Metrics

-Below is a typical response to `/bmc`.
+Below is a typical response to `/bmc` for a given target.

     # HELP bmc_info Provides the BMC's GUID, firmware, and the version of IPMI used to scrape it.
 Constant 1.
     # TYPE bmc_info gauge